 No flower represents spring better than the tulip.
 But every gardener knows that in order to enjoy them, you have to plan ahead.
 Tulips are planted in the fall to make way for beautiful blooms come spring.
-This is because they need a good 14 weeks of chilling at between 35 and 50 degrees in order to produce their beautiful flowers — which isn’t helpful if you are eyeing the tulip bulbs that your garden center has on display in the spring.
+This is because they need a good 14 weeks of chilling at between 35 and 50 degrees in order to produce their beautiful flowers —which isn’t helpful if you are eyeing the tulip bulbs that your garden center has on display.
 So what can you do?
 Can you still plant them anyway?

 In cold climates, you may be able to get tulips to bloom, provided that you get out and plant the bulbs just as soon the ground is soft enough to dig.
 If there are a few more weeks of chilly weather, then the tulip may just bloom.
 Otherwise, you can refrigerate them as long as needed, then plant them a bit later in the spring for late blooms.